Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Atomic Data

 \section{Atomic Data}

 For KN observations at times, $t \gtrsim 1$\,d, and ejecta temperatures, $T \lesssim 20000$\,K, the typical ionisation stages of heavy elements are neutral up to triply ionised \citep[\I--\IV;][]{Tanaka2020}.
 For AT2017gfo, after $\sim 0.5$\,d, the ejecta temperature dropped to $\sim 10000$\,K, and so we expect that typical ionisation stages of heavy elements in AT2017gfo are neutral up to doubly ionised (\I--\III).
-Hence, for this work we focussed on these ionisation stages of Pt and Au.
+Hence, for this work we focused on these ionisation stages of Pt and Au.

-The atomic structure for these first three ion stages of platinum and gold were calculated within a Dirac-Coulomb framework, employing the General Relativistic Atomic Structure Package (\grasp), \citep{Dyall1989}.
+The atomic structure for these first three ion stages of platinum and gold were calculated within a Dirac-Coulomb framework, employing the General Relativistic Atomic Structure Package \citep[\grasp;][]{Dyall1989}.
 The orbitals were variationally determined using a multi-configurational Dirac-Fock approach for each of the six ion stages under consideration.
 Our goal was to accurately determine the lowest $25 - 40$ levels of each ion stage, from a much larger configuration set.
 Although the National Institute of Standards and Technology Atomic Spectra Database \citep[NIST ASD;][]{NIST2020} provides a more comprehensive list of energy levels for the neutral ion stages of platinum and gold, the higher ion stages have sparse, incomplete energy state listings.
 Furthermore, we appreciate that the Einstein $A$-coefficients for the lowest levels of each ion stage involve non-dipole transitions that scale $\propto E^{5}$, and therefore we have utilised the option with \grasp\ to adopt spectroscopically accurate energy separations before the calculation of transition matrix elements, where available.
-This obviously impacts the accuracy of the \Aval\ and any subsequent modelling.
+The typical differences in the calculated wavelengths and those adopted after scaling to experimentally measured energies are $1 - 13$\,per cent for the strongest permitted transitions, and $\lesssim 4$\,per cent for the strongest forbidden transitions.
+The typical differences between the calculated \Aval\ and those adopted after scaling are $3 - 31$\,per cent for the strongest permitted transitions, and $1 - 14$\,per cent for the strongest forbidden transitions.
+For example, the 10761\,\AA\ transition ($A = 20.1$\,s$^{-1}$) of \PtI\ had a calculated wavelength of 10454\,\AA\ (and $A = 21.9$\,s$^{-1}$) in \grasp.